-It’s a common problem faced by many in the workforce, when the rose coloured glasses come off, the zeal for a job wains and a career dream flat lines.
+It’s a common thought for many post-pandemic.
+Our job responsibilities change and our titles readjusted, the zeal for a job wains and a career dream flat lines.
 Melinda O’Rourke from MO Luxury shares how you can repair your career in 30 days.

 Not only can this be disheartening, but also it can be the instigator which causes drive and motivation to stagnate and alters the trajectory of a well-planned career path.
 While the realisation of this issue may seem all doom and gloom, it should be the alarm that sounds and sets into motion a career ‘spring clean’ of sorts.

-These dos and don’ts are the catalyst for career rejuvenation:
+These dos and don’ts are the catalysts for career rejuvenation:

 Set Clear Goals